Dear Fellow Travelers & Friends:

 Favorite destination: Bob’s dock.
 (Not saying where it is!)

 Countries visited?
-I stopped counting at 100 in 1999—it is all about quality not quantity now.
+I stopped counting at 100 in 1999—it is now all about quality, not quantity.

 How often do you travel?
-On average once a month.
-I have visited about a dozen countries a year for the last 20 years now.
+On average, once a month.
+I have visited about a dozen countries a year since 2000.

 In-flight relaxation regime: Breathe deeply, eye masks, headphones and window seats.
-Occasionally I hold a complete strangers hand on takeoff.
+Occasionally I hold a stranger’s hand on takeoff.

 Always in your carry-on: Moisturizer, lip balm, nuts and reading material.